 So why would this be?
 Well, it is believed that during the Viking era solar activity was much weaker than now, and so the northern lights were a much rarer phenomena, generally only appearing during intense solar storms that happen only rarely but tend to produce lights that are more red in colour, as happened in 2014 when extra solar activity produced reddish lights that were visible all over northern Europe, and even in southerly regions of the U.K. and Ireland that had rarely seen them before.

 You can generally see the northern lights in Iceland any time from mid September to mid April.
 The first, obvious needs are darkness and a clear sky.
-Darkness is easy to predict but long term predictions for the weather on any given day; i.e. whether the sky will cloudy or clear, is in winter 2020, like any year of course, impossible and needs to be checked week to week and day to day.
+Darkness is easy to predict but long term predictions for the weather on any given day; i.e. whether the sky will cloudy or clear, impossible and needs to be checked week to week and day to day.

 You might imagine that seeing them in October or March, i.e. not in the full depths of winter is not such a good idea but this is wrong; as night comes there is as much darkness then as in the middle of December, the only difference being that the sun sets later.
 And as the weather is a major factor in viewing them, non winter months might actually be preferable as there tends to be less snow showers and general cloud cover in those months.